harrydobbs/house-prices/README.md

 <h2> What is XGBoost and how does it work? </h2>
 <p> XGBoost stands for eXtreme Gradient Boosted trees.
 It
 is a popular machine learning method, which regularly wins kaggle competitions.
-It is an ensemble method (takes a model and make multiple versions of it chained together).
+It is an ensemble method (takes a model and make multiple versions of it combined together).
 Each tree boosts attributes that led to misclassifications of previous tree.
 It has various useful features:
  <ul>
   <li>Regularized boosting (prevents overfitting).</li>